TALK TO SALES

 7. Offer PTO

-8. Provide a quality health benefit
+8. Provide employee health benefits

 With an HRA, employers can reimburse employees tax-free for their qualifying medical expenses, such as individual health insurance premiums.
 You simply set a monthly allowance for your employees to use and approve their eligible expenses.